vrmvikas/vrmvikas.github.io/README.md

-How quicky are the changes reflected online?
+How quickly are the changes reflected online?